realworldocaml/book/en/inside-the-runtime.md

 The major heap consists of a singly-linked list of contiguous memory chunks sorted in increasing order of virtual address.
-Each chunk is a single memory region allocated via *malloc(3)* and consists of a header and data area which contains OCaml blocks.
-A chunk header contains:
+Each chunk is a single memory region allocated via *malloc(3)* and consists of a header and data area which contains OCaml heap chunks.
+A heap chunk header contains:

-* the *malloc*'ed virtual address of the memory containing the hunk.
+* the *malloc*'ed virtual address of the memory region containing the hunk.
 * the size in bytes of the data area.
 * an allocation size in bytes used during heap compaction to merge small blocks to defragment the heap.
 * a link to the next heap chunk in the list.

 Each chunk's data area starts on a page boundary and its size is a multiple of the page size (4KB).
 It contains a contiguous sequence of heap blocks which can be as small as one or two 4KB pages, but are usually allocated in 1MB chunks (or 512KB on 32-bit architectures).

 <note>
 <title>Controlling major heap growth</title>

-The `Gc.control` block exposes the `major_heap_increment` to control the major heap growth.
-The field defines the number of words to add to the major heap per expansion, and is the only memory allocation operation that the operating system observes from the OCaml runtime after initial startup (since the minor is fixed in size).
+The `Gc` module uses the `major_heap_increment` value to control the major heap growth.
+This defines the number of words to add to the major heap per expansion, and is the only memory allocation operation that the operating system observes from the OCaml runtime after initial startup (since the minor is fixed in size).